apollo

 How does the drug interact with MD Pot Syrup 200 ml:

-Taking Phenindamine and MD Pot Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.
+Taking Olanzapine with MD Pot Syrup 200 ml can increase the irritant effects of potassium on your stomach and upper intestine.

 How to manage the interaction:

-Taking Phenindamine with MD Pot Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
-Do not discontinue any medications without a doctor's advice.
+Co-administration of Olanzapine and MD Pot Syrup 200 ml is not recommended as it leads to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, contact a doctor immediately.
+Do not discontinue any medications without consulting a doctor.

 Potassium citrateProcyclidine